eigenholser/pdf-form-filler/README.rst

 Structure of JSON Data
 ----------------------

-The JSON data contains one attribute named ``fields`` that is an array of JSON objects.
-Each JSON object in the array contains all the data needed to position the text, set the font family, font size, and of course, the text to be placed::
+The JSON data is an array of objects, each representing a field.
+Each JSON object in the array contains all the data needed to position the field, set the font family, font size, and of course, the text to be placed::

     [